Farhad893/First-Github/README.md

 # First-Github
-I create this repository for practice and learning
+I create this repository for practice and learning.